 Rabbi Eliezer Hirsch is Mekor Habracha’s founding rabbi.
 Rabbi Hirsch received rabbinical ordination from Ner Israel Rabbinical College in Baltimore, Maryland and Yeshiva Ohr Reuven in Suffern, NY.
 He earned a Dual Bachelor’s Degree in Talmudic Law and Accounting, and a Master’s Degree in Talmudic Law from Ner Israel.
 He also completed post-graduate studies in Advanced Rabbinics and Synagogue Management at Touro College and holds Torah U’mesorah teacher certification.

 Rabbi Hirsch grew up in Kew Garden Hills, NY, attending Yeshiva of Central Queens elementary school and Yeshiva of Flatbush high school.
 An aspiring songwriter, musician and band leader, he ultimately altered his plans to spend nearly two decades studying at a number of diverse Yeshivot, including Yeshivat Hakotel, Ner Israel, Mir Jerusalem, Kollel Meshech Chochma, and Ohr Reuven.
 While in Yeshiva, he forged close relationships with prominent Rabbinic leaders and received years of training from renowned Halachic authorities.

 In addition to leading Congregation Mekor Habracha, Rabbi Hirsch serves as Dean of Jewish philosophy at Genesis University, a distance learning college based in Wesley Hills, NY.
 He has worked for a number of leading Jewish organizations, including Aish Hatorah Jerusalem, Yeshivat Hakotel, Great Neck Synagogue, Bruriah High School, The Etz Chaim Center, and Yeshiva Ohr Reuven.

 Since he and his wife Miriam arrived in Philadelphia, the congregation has experienced exponential growth, and has significantly contributed to the flourishing Center City Jewish community, which now boasts an array of Jewish services, including a fully functioning eruv, a daily morning minyan in the Rittenhouse neighborhood, and an assortment of kosher establishments.

-He is the author of Pesach Without the Pain: A Practical Guide to the Laws and Practices of Passover, and Bringing Order to the Seder: A Modern Guide to the Traditional Passover Haggadah, and The Book of Life: A Transformative Guide to the High Holidays - Part One ~ Rosh Hashana (Click here for softcover editions)
+He is the author of Pesach Without the Pain: A Practical Guide to the Laws and Practices of Passover, Bringing Order to the Seder: A Modern Guide to the Traditional Passover Haggadah, and The Book of Life: A Transformative Guide to the High Holidays - Part One ~ Rosh Hashana (Click here for softcover editions)

 Rabbi Hirsch still enjoys playing piano and writing music when he can find the time.
 He plays keyboard for Mekor’s own band, Moments of Wrong.